Northern lights – Energy from out of space pouring in

 Solar flare and geomagnetic storm

 There was already some unclear and disputed activity going on when we were in Reykjavík, but that hadn’t been very convincing.
 It was just a faint greyish bow, without any colours visible to the naked eye.
-The only evidence that it was actually an aurora was that a long-exposure picture revealed its green colour.
+The only evidence that it was actually an aurora was a long-exposure photo revealing its green colour.
 And you could see stars shining through it, so it wasn’t a regular cloud.
 But for me, that didn’t count as a real aurora.

 The aurora activity didn’t really get going until we got to Stykkishólmur on the Snæfellsnes Peninsula, which was the day the solar flare was due to arrive.